rogue-syntax/rs_ci_logger/README.md

   -  The registered shutdown and exception handlers append and query errors, process errors, or exceptions thrown to the log data, and send the log data on its merry way
   	- 	Its merry way can include being written to temp file and sent to persistent storage ( do what you will with it ).
   	-  And best of all,
-   - 	It can be processed the rs_activity-tx.php library
+   - 	It can be processed the rs_activity_TX.php library

-## 2. /application/libraries/rs_activity_tx.php:
+## 2. /application/libraries/rs_activity_TX.php:
 ### Handling the log data
   Included examples here are:
   - Insert to database table ( MySQL example )